saysimple/saysimple-plugin-devkit/README.md

 cp src/saysimpleApps.dist.ts src/saysimpleApps.ts
 ```

-And to compleet the installation you need to run a npm install
+To complete the installation you need to run a npm install

 ```bash
 npm i
 ```

-To start the program you have to run
+To start the environment you have to run

 ```bash
 npm start
 ```

-After that you can access the devkit by going to http://localhost:3000 in a browser
+After you've run the above command you can access the devkit by going to http://localhost:3000 in a browser

 # Creation of an app

-A Saysimple app is a [VueJs component](https://vuejs.org/) that is loaded inside the saysimple platform for users to
+A Saysimple app is a [VueJs component](https://vuejs.org/) that is loaded inside the Saysimple platform for users to
 use.

 ## Create an app